 Our school has the freedom to spend the Premium in a way we think will best support the raising of attainment for our most vulnerable pupils.
-We will talk to parents and pupils about ways in which this funding can have the greatest impact on their individual achievement.
+All our interventions are based on educational research taken from the Education Endowment Foundation.

 We make sure that teaching and learning opportunities meet the needs of all of our students, regardless of social background of specific educational need.
 We recognise that many of our students do not require any special intervention, but may also benefit from extra support at specific times during their education.